 It's not just a Dublin story - it's a world story.
 The landscape of homelessness everywhere is really devastating.

 The pandemic and Covid-19 restrictions have heightened the situation for many living with domestic abuse.
 Do you think your already relevant movie will have more of an impact on viewers now than if it had an earlier release?

 It's been humbling that the themes of the movie have come into focus more sharply.
-We know that the Covid experience has made people very vulnerable to domestic abuse and the stress on people is absolutely huge - abusers know they are being overlooked because they are locked in.
+We know that the Covid experience has made people very vulnerable to domestic abuse and the stress on people is absolutely huge.

-It's remarkable that the themes of isolation and community that are at the centre of the film seem to have loomed so large over the last six months.
+It's remarkable that the themes of isolation and community that are at the centre of the film seem to have loomed so large.

 We now understand what it is to be a neighbour, what it is to have a neighbour, and that one person's safe place is someone else's isolation nightmare.

 When Clare [Dunne] went to talk to Women's Aid in Dublin, a lady that she spoke to there said, 'Please don't make this woman a victim because these women are so strong and have to be strong to both stay and leave'.
 That was very important to us.